aicenter/FUP/lectures/lecture05.md

 ```

 With pattern matching the `eval-prg` function can conveniently be split into four cases:
-1. If we end up with an empty `prg` we are at the end of our programm and simply output the current `input`.
+1. If we end up with an empty `prg` we are at the end of our program and simply output the current `input`.
 2. When encountering an `'@`-symbol we want to read from the `input`.
 This is the only time we directly work with the input list, so this case deserves its own function.
 3. If the current element in the `prg` list is again a list, we execute a separate cycle function.
 4. Otherwise we call our tape operations according to the current symbol.